ABOUT

 Partners

-The project will involve 6 partner institutions, operating in the field of counselling and mentoring services, adult education, research and digital skills development from six countries – Germany, Slovak Republic, Hungary, Portugal, Bulgaria and Poland.
+The project involves six partner institutions operating in the domains of counseling, mentoring services, adult education, research, and digital skills development.
+These institutions hail from six different countries: Germany, the Slovak Republic, Hungary, Portugal, Bulgaria, and Poland.